cornell-dti/nova.cornelldti.org/README.md

 ## Getting Started
 You will need **a text editor (VS Code, Atom, Brackets, Webstorm)** to run the latest version of this app, which uses the following **packages**:
 ​
- * Node.js v10.x
+ * Node.js v12.x
  * NPM version 6.x
  * Yarn version >= 1.13.x

 ### Directory Structure
 The entire site is built with Vue.js utilizing single page components comprising of JavaScript, SCSS, and Vue HTML templates.

-- static
+- static: _all files which need to be served on / go here_
+  - static: _all files which need to be served on /static/ go here_
     - branding: _all global branding assets go here_
     - pages: _assets for particular pages live here_
-- public
-  - index.html: the base file for the entire site.
+- data: _contains all string-based data which will be used for the website_
 - src: _all dynamic files live here_
+  - index.html: the base template for the entire site.
   - assets:  _primarily hosts SVGs which will be inlined in our build system and image files that will be compressed_
   - components:  _all Vue components which will be used across multiple page components_
-  - data: _contains all string-based data which will be used for the website_
-    - [strings]: all strings to render the website
+  - [strings]: strings library
-  - eventbus: _an instance of [Vue] which is utilized as a global eventbus.
-You can see an example of this utilization here._
+  - eventbus: _an instance of [Vue] which is utilized as a global eventbus._
   - pages: _Vue components that comprise entire pages on the site._
     - projects: _Page components for specific projects_
-  - router: _Initializes the Vue.js routing system._
   - scss: _All global CSS_
     - bootstrap-custom _All overrides of bootstrap defaults live here_
   - App.vue: _The Vue components that other components will be injected into_
   - index.scss: _Imports all SCSS into the app_
-  - main.js: _The application entry point, initializes Vue.js_
+  - main.ts: _The application entry point, initializes Vue.js_
-  - path.js: _A simple library for handling SVG path drawing_

 ### Build Setup
 ``` bash